jobar8/segy2segy/README.md

     python segy2segy.py <\path\to\infile.segy> -o \path\to\output.segy -s_srs 23030 -t_srs 23029

+Note that, by default, the coordinates are read from the "Source" header (bytes 73 and 77) and are not overwritten.
+The new coordinates are written in the "CDP" header (bytes 181 and 185).
+The positions can be changed with the `-s_coord` and `t_coord` arguments.

 Example for a directory:

     python segy2segy.py <\path\to\folder> -s_srs 23030 -t_srs 23029 -s_coord CDP -t_coord Source -s _UTM29